Ericsson/dataplanebook/_sources/glossary.rst.txt

       requests into calls into the fast path's internal APIs.
 Unlike their lcore worker thread counterparts, the control threads usually don't run on dedicated CPU cores.

+   Concurrency
+     Two or more tasks are considered to be execution concurrently if their processing seems to occur roughly across the same time span, giving the course-grained impression of
+     :term:`parallelism`.

+     If the tasks are run by software threads running on a multi-core CPU, their execution may indeed be parallel.
+If more ready-to-run threads are available than there are CPU cores available, multitasking, with the assistance of the kernel's process scheduler, may be employed to maintain concurrency (without full parallelism).

    CN
       The Core Network (CN) is the network that sits between the :term:`RAN`